Finite Expression Method for Solving High-Dimensional Partial Differential Equations: Numerical Examples

+Here, we demonstrate how FEX can facilitate the development of postprocessing techniques to achieve more refined results.
+For instance, consider the case where of $w=\|\Bx\|_2^2$ and $\Omega=\mathbb{R}^d$.
+In this scenario, the smallest eigenvalue of (\ref{eqn:eigenvalue}) is $d$, and the corresponding eigenfunction is $\exp(-\frac{\|\Bx\|_2^2}{2})$.
+We examine dimensions $d=2,4,6,8,10$.
+Given the lower dimensionality compared to the previous section, we can use smaller batch sizes: specifically, the batch size for estimating the first and third terms of the objective function~\eqref{eqn:eigenvalueloss} is 10,000, while that for the second term (boundary) is 2,000.

-In FEX, the functional~\eqref{eqn:eigenvalueloss} is also used to estimate a solution.
-FEX discovers a high probability to have the ``$\exp$'' operator at the tree root ($100$\% for $d=2$, $4$, $6$, $8$, and $93.3$\% for $d=10$ as shown in Figure~\eqref{fig:eigenvalues}).
+FEX discovers a high probability to have the ``$\exp$'' operator at the tree root ($100$\% for $d=2$, $4$, $6$, $8$, and $93.3$\% for $d=10$ as shown in Figure~\ref{fig:eigenvalues}).
 Therefore, it is reasonable to assume that the eigenfunction is of the form $\exp(v(\Bx))$.
 Let $u(\Bx)$ be $\exp(v(\Bx))$ and then Eqn.~\eqref{eqn:eigenvalue} is simplified to

-Eqn.~\ref{eqn:eigensimplify} does not have a trivial zero solution so we can avoid the integration constraint used in Eqns.~ \eqref{eqn:shrodinger} and \eqref{eqn:eigenvalueloss}, which leads to Monte-Carol errors.
-Utilizing Eqn. \eqref{eqn:eigensimplify} and the Rayleigh quotient $\mathcal{I}$, $v$ and $\lambda$ are alternatively updated until convergence.
-The detail of this iterative algorithm is presented in Appx.~\ref{sec:iterative}.
-Fig.~\ref{fig:eigenvalues} shows the relative absolute error of the estimated eigenvalues with the growth of the dimensions.
-We can see that directly optimizing~\eqref{eqn:eigenvalueloss} with the NN method produces a large error on the eigenvalue estimation, especially when the dimension is high ($d=10$).
+Eqn.~\ref{eqn:eigensimplify} does not have a trivial zero solution so we can avoid the integration constraint used in Eqns.~ \eqref{eqn:shrodinger} and \eqref{eqn:eigenvalueloss}, which leads to Monte-Carlo errors.
+Using Eqn. \eqref{eqn:eigensimplify} and the Rayleigh quotient $\mathcal{I}$, the values of $v$ and $\gamma$ are alternatively updated until they reach convergence.
+The detail of this iterative algorithm is presented in Appendix~\ref{sec:iterative}.
+Figure~\ref{fig:eigenvalues} shows the relative absolute error of the estimated eigenvalues with the growth of the dimensions.
+We can see that directly optimizing~\eqref{eqn:eigenvalueloss} with the NN method produces a large error on the eigenvalue estimation, especially when the dimension is high (e.g., the relative error is up to 20\% when $d=10$).
 With the postprocessing algorithm with FEX, we can identify the eigenvalue with an error close to zero.